 A large Canadian copper mine partnered with DINGO to implement a comprehensive and holistic predictive maintenance program and hit best-in-class availability and life targets.
 The mine had been monitoring conditions with oil analysis, vibration and thermography for years, but its fleet health and life were not achieving the desired targets.
 As a result, the plan was to purchase two new trucks to supply the production capacity needed.

 To address these challenges, the mine partnered with DINGO, which provided critical support in the following areas:

 - Organizing information, so the focus is on component health management and not just monitoring condition;

-- Providing recommended corrective actions to local team and tracks issues through resolution;
+- Providing recommended corrective actions to the local team and tracking issues through to resolution;

 - Using predictive analytics to identify emerging issues and plan condition-based work for existing maintenance windows;

 - Serving as a continuous source of expertise; and